 Verasset routinely performs physical inventory verification services for large clients operating data centers around the world.
-Below, we will address, at a high level 4 primary issues our clients are looking to address within their data centers:

-1. Updating operational asset tracking database(s)
+1. Updating CMDB, CMMS, and operational asset tracking database(s)

 2. Quickly locate idle and damaged equipment